Vulnerability Disclosure Program

 We request that security researchers follow these guidelines when reporting vulnerabilities:

 Provide detailed information: Include steps to reproduce the vulnerability, affected systems, potential impact, and any proof-of-concept code.
+You must include proof of the exploit.

 Do not exploit the vulnerability beyond what is necessary to demonstrate its existence.
 This includes accessing, modifying, or deleting data, or any act considered malicious.